AaltoSciComp/python-for-scicomp/content/cython.rst

    %load_ext Cython

-We can Cythonize cell contents using the magic `%%cython` and executing it:
+We can Cythonize cell contents using the magic `%%cython`:

 .. code:: python